When can transformers reason with abstract symbols?: Additional experiments

 \subsection{Effect of transformer hyperparameters}

-We test an out-of-the-box transformer architecture on the $\alpha\beta\alpha$ vs. $\alpha\beta\beta$ task, varying some of the hyperparameters of the transformer to isolate their effect while keeping all other hyperparameters fixed.
+We test a standard transformer architecture on the $\alpha\beta\alpha$ vs. $\alpha\beta\beta$ task, varying some of the hyperparameters of the transformer to isolate their effect while keeping all other hyperparameters fixed.
 The base hyperparameters are depth 2, embedding dimension 128, head dimension 64, number of heads per layer 16, trained with Adam with minibatch size 1024 for 1000 epochs.
 Our experiments are as follows: \begin{itemize} \item \textit{Learning rate and $n$}.
 In Figure~\ref{fig:lr-vs-n} we vary the learning rate and $n$. \item \textit{Learning rate and depth}.
 In Figure~\ref{fig:lr-vs-depth-512} and Figure~\ref{fig:lr-vs-depth-1024}, we vary the learning rate and the depth, for $n = 512$ and $n = 1024$, respectively. \item \textit{Learning rate and number of heads}.
 In Figure~\ref{fig:lr-vs-numheads-512} and \ref{fig:lr-vs-numheads-1024}, we vary the learning rate and number of heads, for $n = 512$ and $n = 1024$, respectively. \item \textit{Learning rate and embedding dimension}.
 In Figure~\ref{fig:lr-vs-embeddim-1024} we vary the learning rate and embedding dimension for $n = 1024$. \item \textit{Learning rate and batch size}.
 In Figure~\ref{fig:lr-vs-batchsize-512}, we vary the learning rate and batch-size for $n = 512$.
-In Figure~\ref{fig:n-vs-batchsize-lr0.001} we vary the batch-size and $n$ for learning rate $0.001$. \end{itemize}
+In Figure~\ref{fig:n-vs-batchsize-lr0.001} we vary the batch-size and $n$ for learning rate $0.001$. \item \textit{Training just the last layer}.
+In Figure~\ref{fig:random-features}, we train just the last layer, and see that the network does learn to generalize out of distribution, as predicted by our theory.
+However, the number of samples and number of epochs needed is larger than when all parameters are trained.
+We train for 10000 epochs and have 64 heads per layer in this experiment. \end{itemize}